The New 52: Editorial controversies

 In late November 2012, Rich Johnston of Bleeding Cool had noted the possibility of Gail Simone leaving Batgirl and possibly DC Comics as a whole.
-In December 2012, Gail Simone had revealed that she was no longer the writer of Batgirl, despite the title being a consistent top-seller which had received favorable reviews.
+In December 2012, Simone had revealed that she was no longer the writer of Batgirl, despite the title being a consistent top-seller which had received favorable reviews.
 She had been informed by her new editor, Brian Cunningham, via e-mail of the creative change.
 Ray Fawkes would fill in for two issues, Batgirl #17 and 18.
-Twelve days after being fired, however, Gail Simone had announced that she had been re-hired as the writer of Batgirl, and that she would return following Fawkes' issues.
+Twelve days after being fired, Simone had announced that she had been re-hired as the writer of Batgirl, and that she would return following Fawkes' issues.

 In March 2013, both Andy Diggle and Joshua Hale Fialkov announced that they would be leaving their writing duties at DC Comics.
 Diggle had previously signed as ongoing writer of Action Comics starting with issue #19, following Grant Morrison's run on the title.
-However, Diggle later announced that he would be leaving the title before the first issue had even been published, citing professional reasons.
+However, Diggle later announced that he would be leaving the title before the first issue had been published, citing professional reasons.
 He is credited as the sole writer in issue #19.
 Series artist Tony Daniel finished Diggle's work on the title as a scripter.
 Fialkov was signed to write both Red Lanterns and Green Lantern Corps following Geoff Johns's departure from the Green Lantern line, however, Fialkov left DC Comics without a single issue being written by him due to creative differences with editorial.

 In September 2013, J. H. Williams III and Haden Blackman announced their intention to leave Batwoman with issue 26, citing last-minute editorial changes as the reason.
 Among these editorial decisions was a prohibition on having the title character marry her fiancée Maggie Sawyer.
 Co-Publisher Dan DiDio explained that the major superheroes in the Batman family of books should not get married because finding true happiness would undermine the angst and turmoil that typify those characters, and their commitment to the superhero lives they lead.
 Writer Marc Andreyko, who is openly gay himself, took over the title with issue 25, which featured a "Batman: Zero Year" tie-in.
 This creative change interrupted the finale to Williams' and Blackman's work on the title; they had already written issues 25 and 26 prior to their departure.
 Andreyko resolved Batwoman #24's cliffhanger ending in Batwoman Annual #1.